Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: ANN-enhanced AMG Method

-We observe that the \textit{view} defined in the previous section cannot be used as input of an ANN yet.
-In particular, it features very large values that might impact the stability of the gradient algorithm, namely could lead to the exploding gradient problem.
+We observe that the \textit{view} V defined in the previous section cannot be used as input of an ANN yet.
+In particular, it features very large values that might impact the stability of the gradient algorithm.
+For this reason, propose three normalization techniques:

-For this reason, we apply a normalization to the input, namely we propose two alternatives: the standard one